-Degree completion at end of Spring semester: February 15
+Degree completion in Spring Semester (May conferral): Application due February 15

 Late applicants may be charged a late fee.

 Annual University Commencement ceremonies are held in May.
-Students who complete their degrees in the Spring Semester are expected to be present at Commencement to receive their degrees.
-Students who complete their degree programs in the Fall Semester may attend Commencement in May following completion.
-Students who complete their degree requirements during the Summer are encouraged to attend Commencement the preceding May or may attend the May Commencement following completion.
-Diplomas of August and December graduates will be mailed upon confirmation of the completion of all degree requirements by the respective Dean.
+Students who complete their degrees in the Spring Semester are expected to be present at Commencement.
+Students who complete their degree programs in the Summer or Fall Semesters may attend Commencement in May following completion or the May prior to completion.
+Diplomas will be mailed upon confirmation of the completion of all degree requirements by the respective Dean.